 As a resident of Florida or any other coastal state, you might have heard the term “maritime law” or “admiralty law” on television or on the radio and wondered exactly what it means.
 However, if you have been unlucky enough to have suffered some kind of injury or property damage at sea, you are likely very familiar with these terms and may have even enlisted the assistance of a maritime lawyer.
-At the Flanagan Personal Injury and Wrongful Death Law Firm, we assist both cruise patrons and employees recover from unexpected injury or loss while aboard the large ocean liners.
+We assist both cruise patrons and employees recover from unexpected injury or loss while aboard the large ocean liners.
 Today, we will take a closer look at maritime law and review some important information for anyone working upon or otherwise boarding a cruise ship.

 Maritime Law versus Admiralty Law

-In contrast, “maritime law” is an area of law which stemmed from this expansion in order to consider, address, and rectify the often-hazardous working and traveling conditions and the distinctive conflicts involved in many commercial undertakings offshore.
+In contrast, “maritime law” is an area of law that stemmed from this expansion in order to consider, address, and rectify the often hazardous working and traveling conditions and the distinctive conflicts involved in many commercial undertakings offshore.
 In the early years of this body of law, there were a few landmark cases that addressed the obligations of shipowners to their crew members and the rights of sailors and employees of the vessels.
 Early admiralty law in the 1800’s favored shipowners and restricted seamen’s rights.
-However, maritime law has become very favorable to seaman and recognizes that crew members work in dangerous conditions often for low wages and are the mercy of the vessel – they rely on the ship for food, water, and medical care.
+However, maritime law has become very favorable to seaman and recognizes that crew members work in dangerous conditions often for low wages, and are at the mercy of the vessel – they rely on the ship for food, water, and medical care.

 Even though the terms have vastly different origins, many of their differences have been set aside and watered down throughout the years and the terms are often used synonymously.